-- .1 Eligible non-exempt employees and exempt employees in pay grades 23 through 36 (or equivalent) shall receive, in addition to their regular pay, a shift differential of \$1.00 per hour for hours worked between 6 p.m. and 6 a.m. - .2 Employees on regularly scheduled day shifts who are called back and work between 6 p.m. and 6 a.m. shall receive shift differential pay for the hours workedbetween 6 p.m. and 6 a.m. - .3 Shift differential pay applies to approved leaves based on the employee's regular assigned shift for any time off requested between the hours of 6 p.m. and 6 a.m.
+- .11 Eligible non-exempt employees and exempt employees in pay grades 23 through 36 (or equivalent) shall receive, in addition to their regular pay, a shift differential of \$1.25 per hour for hours worked between 6 p.m. and 6 a.m.
+Employees covered by a Collective Bargaining Agreement will be subject to the shift differential terms contained in their contract. - .12 Employees on regularly scheduled day shifts who are called back and work between 6 p.m. and 6 a.m. shall receive shift differential pay for the hours worked between 6 p.m. and 6 a.m. - .13 Shift differential pay applies to approved leaves based on the employee's regular assigned shift for any time off requested between the hours of 6 p.m. and 6 a.m.
 Shift differential shall be used in computing the adjusted overtime rate.
 However, shift differential shall not apply to any payout of accrued leave at termination of employment.